 Geriatric mother is the hard-hitting term that the medical profession have used, over the years, to describe pregnancies in women over the age of 35 years old.

 Geriatric mother, at 35 years old?
-Now, as a rule 35 isn’t considered old in our society, you’re not shopping for nursing homes just yet, so it’s baffling as to why a pregnancy past this age is dubbed ‘geriatric’, though you may also hear the softer term ‘advanced maternal age’.
+Now, as a rule 35 isn’t considered old in our society, you’re not shopping for nursing homes just yet, so it’s baffling as to why a pregnancy past this age is dubbed ‘geriatric’, though you may also hear the softer term ‘advanced maternal age’ which classes your pregnancy as a geriatric pregnancy.

 While many of us think falling pregnant past the age of 30 is difficult, the figures don’t lie.
 The over-35’s now have the fastest growing birthrates and the number of women having babies in their 40’s have nearly doubled in 10 years.